rsbryan/resume/README.md

-My virtual resume and personal website :)
+my online resume and portfolio :)